A New Kind of Science: Reception

 Periodicals gave A New Kind of Science coverage, including articles in The New York Times, Newsweek, Wired, and The Economist.
-Some scientists criticized the book as abrasive and arrogant, and perceived a fatal flaw—that simple systems such as cellular automata are not complex enough to describe the degree of complexity present in evolved systems, and observed that Wolfram ignored the research categorizing the complexity of systems.
+Some scientists, including Cosma Shalizi and Scott Aaronson, criticized the book and perceived a fatal flaw—that simple systems such as cellular automata are not complex enough to describe the degree of complexity in evolved systems, and observed that Wolfram ignored the research categorizing the complexity of systems.
 Although critics accept Wolfram's result showing universal computation, they view it as minor and dispute Wolfram's claim of a paradigm shift.
 Others found that the work contained valuable insights and refreshing ideas.
 Wolfram addressed his critics in a series of blog posts.

 Scientific philosophy

 A tenet of NKS is that the simpler the system, the more likely a version of it will recur in a wide variety of more complicated contexts.
 Therefore, NKS argues that systematically exploring the space of simple programs will lead to a base of reusable knowledge.
-However, many scientists believe that of all possible parameters, only some actually occur in the universe.
+But many scientists believe that of all possible parameters, only some actually occur in the universe.
 For instance, of all possible permutations of the symbols making up an equation, most will be essentially meaningless.
 NKS has also been criticized for asserting that the behavior of simple systems is somehow representative of all systems.

 Methodology

 A common criticism of NKS is that it does not follow established scientific methodology.
 For instance, NKS does not establish rigorous mathematical definitions, nor does it attempt to prove theorems; and most formulas and equations are written in Mathematica rather than standard notation.
-Along these lines, NKS has also been criticized for being heavily visual, with much information conveyed by pictures that do not have formal meaning.
-It has also been criticized for not using modern research in the field of complexity, particularly the works that have studied complexity from a rigorous mathematical perspective.
+Along these lines, NKS has also been criticized for being heavily visual, with much information conveyed by pictures that lack formal meaning.
+It has also been criticized for not using modern research in the field of complexity, particularly works on complexity from a rigorous mathematical perspective.
 And it has been criticized for misrepresenting chaos theory.

 Utility

-NKS has been criticized for not providing specific results that would be immediately applicable to ongoing scientific research.
-There has also been criticism, implicit and explicit, that the study of simple programs has little connection to the physical universe, and hence is of limited value.
-Steven Weinberg has pointed out that no real world system has been explained using Wolfram's methods in a satisfactory fashion.
+NKS has been criticized for not providing specific results that are immediately applicable to ongoing scientific research.
+There has also been criticism, implicit and explicit, that the study of simple programs has little connection to the physical universe and hence is of limited value.
+Steven Weinberg has pointed out that no real-world system has been satisfactorily explained using Wolfram's methods.
 Mathematician Steven G. Krantz wrote, "Just because Wolfram can cook up a cellular automaton that seems to produce the spot pattern on a leopard, may we safely conclude that he understands the mechanism by which the spots are produced on the leopard, or why the spots are there, or what function (evolutionary or mating or camouflage or other) they perform?"